 Appreciate with all your senses

 Appreciate the colors, composition, aroma, textures, and temperatures of the food.
 Chew slowly, and savor each bite.

 Try these skills while eating a simple food, like a clementine that you need to peel, or a few pistachios that need to be shelled.
 Applying these concepts to a simple snack will help build your muscle of mindfulness.
 When you show up at holiday events, it will be easier to eat with more awareness.
 You deserve nothing less than the full amount of joy and satisfaction that can be derived from mindfully eating the food that you love, and the food that makes you love how you feel.

 May you care for yourself with JOY this holiday season,

 Lori Schermers is a Registered Dietician who helps people eat well, eat mindfully, and be healthy at any size.
-If you would like to explore these concepts with more depth and intention, consider joining us for an upcoming 3-Hour Mindful Eating for Beginners Workshop, or dive in to our 8-week Eat for Life: Mindful Eating Course.
+If you would like to explore these concepts with more depth and intention, consider joining us for this Saturday’s 3-Hour Mindful Eating for the Holidays workshop, or plan to dive into our 5-week Mindful & Intuitive Eating course in 2021.
 Browse our site or contact us for more information.